 The female builds most of the nest over 4 to 8 days, while the male stays nearby and watches.
 She begins by collecting plant materials such as leaves, bark, catkins, cocoons and spiderwebs in her bill.
 She weaves these together into a cup and then lines the nest with hair, feathers, wool, rabbit fur, or cottonseed fibers to complete a dense, cup about 3 inches wide and an inch deep.

 The Lesser Goldfinch is a quick little bird, constantly hovering about and jerking its tail while feeding.
 On the wing, it has the same dipping, bouncy flight of the American Goldfinch.
 And like other goldfinches, the Lesser is gregarious, forming large flocks at feeding sites and watering holes.
 During breeding season, the male establishes his territory by calling and singing from atop tall trees, then gives courtship calls to attract a female into his territory.
 When a mate arrives, he chases her in flight, as the two dart through the foliage at high speeds.
 Eventually they perch on the same branch, where they make courting displays—stretching their necks toward each other to touch bills and calling softly.
 After a few days, the male begins feeding the female, transferring food that he gathered into her bill.
 The male also feeds the female when she’s on the nest during incubation.
 Back to top

-Lesser Goldfinch populations appear to be stable overall, with some Breeding Bird Survey decreases noted in Texas and Arizona and increases in California.
-Human expansion, such as clearing that created weedy fields and suburban development, likely benefited this species.
+Lesser Goldfinch populations appeared to be stable between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 15 million and rates them 7 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Human expansion, such as clearing that created weedy fields and suburban development, has likely benefited this species.
 Irrigation and planting of trees and shrubs allowed Lesser Goldfinches to expand their range near Los Angeles, California.
 In some arid regions, Lesser Goldfinches have lost the riparian habitat they need to survive there.
 They have been captured for the pet bird market in Central America.Back to top

-Sibley, D. A. 2000.
-The Sibley Guide to Birds.
-Alfred A. Knopf, New York.
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.